Trusted WordPress tutorials, when you need them most.

 Upon plugin activation, simply visit the Calendar page from the WordPress dashboard.
 Here, switch to the ‘Calendar’ tab and click the ‘Add New’ button.

-Once you have done that, switch to the ‘Events’ tab and click the ‘Add Event’ button.
+Once you have done that, switch to the ‘Events’ tab and click the ‘Add New Event’ button.

-The content editor will now be launched on the screen where you can add all the information for your event including name, date and time, and duration.
+The content editor will now launch on the screen, where you can add all the information for your event, including name, date and time, and duration.

 We hope this article helped you learn how to create a user-submitted events calendar in WordPress.
-You may also want to check out our guides on how to move a website from HTTP to HTTPS and the best WordPress SEO plugins and tools to improve your website’s ranking.
+You may also want to check out our guides on how to sell event tickets using WordPress or how to host a virtual event in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.